nasa/Common-Metadata-Repository/search-app/docs/api.md

 }
 ```
 ##### UMM JSON
 The UMM JSON response contains meta-metadata of the variable, the UMM fields and the associations field if applicable.
-The associations field only applies when there are collections associated with the variable and will list the collections that are associated with the variable.
+The associations field only applies when there are collections or concepts generically associated to the variable and will list the collections that are associated with the variable.

 __Example__